opentelekomcloud/terraform-provider-opentelekomcloud/docs/data-sources/identity_role_v3.md

 ## Argument Reference

-* `name` - The name of the role.
+* `name` - (Required) The name of the role.

 * `domain_id` - (Optional) The domain the role belongs to.

 ## Attributes Reference

 `id` is set to the ID of the found role.
 In addition, the following attributes are exported:

 * `name` - See Argument Reference above.

 * `domain_id` - See Argument Reference above.